 Consent for Use and Release of Information

 I give permission to OHP – including their treating and referring providers and other staff members – to release any information about me, my health, the health services provided to me, or payment for my health services, that may be necessary: (1) for my treatment (to health care providers or facilities that need the information for my continued care); (2) for any purposes related to payment by me or a third party for services (to determine eligibility, to process an insurance claim, for utilization and quality review, or for billing or collection purposes, as necessary to obtain payment); or (3) as required by law.
-I consent to the release of information relating to the COVID-19 IgG/IgM Rapid Testing and/or COVID-19 PCR testing to be given to any employer designated by me.
+I consent to the release of information relating to the COVID-19 IgG/IgM Rapid Testing, COVID-19 PCR, and/or COVID-19 Rapid Antigen testing to be given to any employer designated by me.
 I further authorize such release as follows:

 Sharing Information with Family or Friends

 As a courtesy, limited health information may be shared with family and friends under the following conditions: (1) the information is related to that individual’s involvement in the patient’s care or payment for care, or (2) the information is needed to notify individuals responsible for the patient’s care about the patient’s location, general condition or death.
 Unless I have initialed below, I give permission for limited health information to be shared with my family and friends under the conditions mentioned above.

 I UNDERSTAND THE EXPLANATION AND HAVE NO MORE QUESTIONS AND CONSENT TO THE TEST(S) I AM REQUESTING.